-Areas of corporate training and development need are addressed by a range of training solutions including e-learning, classroom and assessed qualifications, which can be accessed by all officers and staff.
+Areas of corporate training and development need are addressed by a range of training solutions including elearning, CPD, classroom and assessed qualifications, which can be accessed by all officers and staff.

-A Performance Development & Review (PDR) process has been introduced for all staff within Cumbria Constabulary.
-The PDR is based around strengths based conversations and a national competency and values framework linking the current 15 week review process already in place with national PDR requirements.
+A Performance Development Review (PDR) process has been introduced for all staff within Cumbria Constabulary.
+The PDR is based around the national competency and values framework and takes account of performance, well-being and learning requirements.

-The Constabulary recognises the importance of supporting the health and well-being of employees in contributing to an effective workforce.
-As part of the People Strategy all HR policies take account of employee welfare for example provision, where possible for flexible working for staff and officers.
-The Health and Safety department provide ongoing monitoring and advice in relation to safety within the workplace.
+The Constabulary recognises the importance of supporting the health and well-being of all employees in contributing to an effective workforce.
+As part of the People Strategy, all HR policies take account of employee welfare for example provision, where possible for flexible working for staff and officers.
+The Health and Safety department provide on-going monitoring and advice in relation to safety within the workplace.
 The Constabulary maintains an occupational health function, which provides advice and support to managers and staff in relation to specific psychological and physiotherapy issues.